erics273/learning-angular4-with-timely/08-creating-a-component-with-data-binding.md

 # Your Second Component (Part 2 of 3): Data and Action Binding

-You remember from a conversation that you had that there are two types of binding in JavaScript
-frameworks: data binding and action binding.
+You remember from a conversation that you had that there are three types of binding in JavaScript frameworks: data binding, action binding, and data rendering.

 **Data binding** occurs when a UI framework like Angular automatically associates the value of a